 What Are Wisdom Teeth?

 These teeth are situated at the back of our mouth.
 They are a third set of molars.
 They don’t make their presence known until we are teenagers or in our early 20s.
 Our ancestors, who had more prominent jaws than we do, utilized these teeth to grind down different foods.
 Since our diets drastically changed, we no longer needed these large chompers to get the job done.
 As our adults, our teeth include four incisors (for biting), two canines (for tearing), four bicuspids or premolars, and six molars, including wisdom teeth (all for grinding).
 That makes for a total of 32 teeth.
 Today, most jaws can only accommodate 32 teeth.

 When wisdom teeth begin to emerge, they apply pressure to existing teeth.
 This can be uncomfortable and painful.
 In some cases, wisdom teeth are on an angle and push on the roots of back molars.
 Other times, they force teeth to shift.
 This can be very detrimental to your smile, especially if you’ve undergone orthodontic treatment.

 You or your child most likely won’t experience all these issues at once.
 However, you should be aware that impacted (not enough room) wisdom teeth can cause…

 - pain in the jaw

 - sore gums

 - difficulty opening your mouth.

-Do you require wisdom teeth removal in Charlotte?
+Do you require wisdom teeth removal.
 By seeing your Charlotte dentist regularly, we can use x-rays to determine if they could be problematic.
 Removing these teeth sooner often makes for easier extractions and a quick recovery time.
 Contact us today to find if we can help your smile with this safe and effective option.